13 Filesystem and Input/Output (IO)

 The working directory is determined by the folder from which you invoke your program in the terminal.
 In other words, if you are in the terminal of your OS, and you execute a binary file (i.e. a program) from this terminal, the folder to which your terminal is pointing at is the current working directory of your program that is being executed.

-Figure 13.2: An example of executing a program from the terminal
+Figure 13.3: Executing a program from the terminal

 13.3.2 The concept of paths

 A path is essentially a location.
 It points to a location in your filesystem.
 We use paths to describe the location of files and folders in our computer.
-One important aspect is that paths are always written inside strings, i.e. they are always provided as text values.
+One important aspect about paths is that they are always written inside strings, i.e. they are always provided as text values.

 There are two types of paths that you can provide to any program in any OS: a relative path, or an absolute path.
-Absolute paths are paths that start at the root of your filesystem, and go all the way to the file name or the specfic folder that you are referring to.
-This type of path is called absolute, because it points to a unique, absolute location on your computer.
+Absolute paths are paths that start at the root of your filesystem, and go all the way to the file name or the specific folder that you are referring to.
+This type of path is called absolute, because it points to an unique and absolute location on your computer.
 That is, there is no other existing location on your computer that corresponds to this path.
 It is an unique identifier.

 In Windows, an absolute path is a path that starts with a hard disk identifier (e.g. C:/Users/pedro).
 On the other hand, absolute paths in Linux and MacOS, are paths that start with a forward slash character (e.g. /usr/local/bin).
 Notice that a path is composed by “segments”.
 Each segment is connected to each other by a slash character (\ or /).
 On Windows, the backward slash (\) is normally used to connect the path segments.
 While on Linux and MacOS, the forward slash (/) is the character used to connect path segments.

-In contrast, a relative path is a path that start at the CWD.
+A relative path is a path that start at the CWD.
 In other words, a relative path is “relative to the CWD”.
-The path used to access the hello.zig file at Figure 13.2 is an example of relative path.
+The path used to access the hello.zig file at Figure 13.3 is an example of a relative path.
 This path is reproduced below.
-This path begins at the CWD, which in the context of Figure 13.2, is the zig-book folder, then, it goes to the ZigExamples folder, then, into zig-basics, then, to the hello.zig file.
+This path begins at the CWD, which in the context of Figure 13.3, is the zig-book folder, then, it goes to the ZigExamples folder, then, into zig-basics, then, to the hello.zig file.

 ZigExamples/zig-basics/hello_world.zig